Bauchibred/ethernaut-solutions/README.md

 ```

 MAIN LESSON FROM CHALLENGE:
-If there is a need to introduce randomness into our contract, we use a decentralized oracle to compute random numbers.
+If there is a need to introduce randomness into our contract, we use a decentralized oracle to compute random numbers or atleast any legit external source to the blockchain, cause all transactions on the Ethereum blockchain are deterministic state transition operations, meaning that every transaction modifies the ecosystem in a calculable way this eventually means that there is no source of entropy or randomness within the blockchain ecosystem.
 That's because there's no native way in Solidity to generate a random number.
 And everything you write in a Smart Contract is publicly visible, including local and state variables marked as private.

 ## 4. Telephone